 Practicing before trading for real is also a good idea, so find a stock trading broker that has a virtual stock simulator, allowing you to experience the ins and outs of trading without putting your money at risk.
 A wealth of educational material online is also a good indication that the stock broker is willing to support beginners and help you grow as an investor.

 How to start online stock trading

-A lot of novice stock traders worry they have neither the time or money to start investing.
-They are also daunted by the stock market and feel they don’t have the time or knowledge to immerse themselves into the market.
+Many novice stock traders worry they have neither the time, money or expertise to start investing.
 Don’t worry, there are many ways to invest that require only very basic knowledge and a relatively small amount of money.
 If you have $500, here are some ways to invest your money:

-- Mutual Funds: If you feel like taking more risk, buying into an actively managed index fund can give you a chance at higher returns.
+If you feel like taking more risk, buying into an actively managed index fund can give you a chance at higher returns.
 You can buy into some mutual funds with $500 or less.
-Keep in mind that you pay commissions and fees, so you may be better off with a more passively managed index fund, which has lower fees.
+Keep in mind that you pay commissions and fees, so you may be better off with a passively managed fund, which has lower fees.

-Robo-Advisors: Robo-advisors are automatic investment programs that use algorithms to trade a portfolio based on your risk tolerance and investment goals.
-They are a hands-off way to manage your assets when you don’t have time or don’t want the pressure of doing it yourself.
+Robo-advisors are automatic investment programs that use algorithms to trade a portfolio based on your risk tolerance and investment goals - effectively, they are a hands-off way to manage your assets.
 Most robo-advisors don’t have minimum investments, but for those that do, $500 is enough to start an account.
-Most brokers have their own robo-advisor offerings, or you can use robo-advisors like Wealthfront or Betterment.
+Most online stock trading brokers have their own robo-advisor offerings.

 How do robo-advisors work?